-- 30-Day Supply Limit: - Specialty Medications the largest allowable quantity for a Specialty Medication purchased from a Specialty Pharmacy, is a 30-day supply.
+- 30-Day Supply Limit: - Pharmacy the largest allowable quantity of a Prescription Medication purchased from a Pharmacy is a 30-day supply.
+A Provider may prescribe or You may purchase, some medications in smaller quantities. - Specialty Medications the largest allowable quantity for a Specialty Medication purchased from a Specialty Pharmacy, is a 30-day supply.
 The first fill is allowed at a Pharmacy.
 Additional fills must be provided at a Specialty Pharmacy.
 However, some Specialty Medications must have the first and subsequent fills at a Specialty Pharmacy.
 For more information on those medications, please visit the Claims Administrator's Web site or contact Customer Service.
 Specialty Medications are not allowed through home delivery. - 3-Month Supply Limit: - Prescription Contraceptives the largest allowable quantity for the first fill of a prescription contraceptive purchased from a Pharmacy or Home Delivery Supplier is a three-month supply (which may be dispensed in a Provider's office, if available).
 After the first fill, a 12-month supply is allowed for subsequent fills of the same contraceptive.
-The Copayment and/or Coinsurance, if applicable, is based on each 30-day supply from a Pharmacy and each 90-day supply from a Home Delivery Supplier.

-- 90-Day Supply Limit: - Pharmacy the largest allowable quantity of a Prescription Medication purchased from a Pharmacy is a 90-day supply.
-A Provider may prescribe or You may purchase, some medications in smaller quantities.
-The Copayment and/or Coinsurance is based on each 30-day supply. - Home Delivery (Mail-Order) Supplier the largest allowable quantity of a Prescription Medication purchased from a Home Delivery Supplier is a 90-day supply.
-A Provider may prescribe or You may purchase some medications in smaller quantities. - Multiple-Month Supply except for prescription contraceptives, the largest allowable quantity of a covered Prescription Medication that is packaged exclusively in a multiple-month supply and is purchased from a Pharmacy is a 90-day supply (even if the packaging includes a larger supply).
-The availability of that supply at a given Pharmacy or time is not a factor in identifying the smallest multiple-month supply.
-The Copayment and/or Coinsurance is based on the Prescription Order up to a 34-day supply within that multiple-month supply.
+The Coinsurance, if applicable, is based on each 30-day supply from a Pharmacy and each 90-day supply from a Home Delivery Supplier. - 90-Day Supply Limit: - Home Delivery (Mail-Order) Supplier the largest allowable quantity of a Prescription Medication purchased from a Home Delivery Supplier is a 90-day supply.
+A Provider may prescribe or You may purchase some medications in smaller quantities. - Maximum Quantity Limit: - For certain Prescription Medications, the Claims Administrator establishes maximum quantities other than those described previously.
+This means that, for those medications, there is a limit on the amount of medication that will be covered during a period of time.
+The Claims Administrator uses information from the FDA and from scientific publications to establish these maximum quantities.
+When You take a Prescription Order to a Participating Pharmacy or request a Prescription Medication refill and use Your identification card, the Pharmacy will let You know if a quantity limitation applies to the medication.
+You may also find out if a limit applies by contacting Customer Service.